 If needed, a new Candidates' Night will be scheduled for 2015 before the Annual Town Meeting.

 National Night Out – August 5th, 2014 – Election Results

 National Night Out is an event hosted by the Dennis Police Department which is a fun filled evening for families.
 This year’s event features a host of fun and exciting activities including free food and drinks, face painting, numerous static displays from public safety agencies and area businesses.
 The event also included information about child identification, bike safety, drug awareness, neighborhood watch and fire prevention.

-National Night Out will take place August 5, 2014.
+The next National Night Out will take place August of 2015.

 Any person may observe an election.
 Observers are to stay in designated areas appropriate to the area.
 Observers may observe the election process before the polls open, during the voting hours and after the polls close.
 Observers may bring a copy of the voter list.
 Observers are allowed to use a laptop or other hand held device but the sound must be turned off.
 Observers are not allowed to display campaign materials intended to influence a voter inside the polling place or within 150 feet of the polling place.
 This includes bumper stickers on the back of clip boards, campaign buttons and flyers as well as campaign pens/pencils.

 Observers are allowed inside the polling place unless they are disorderly or obstruct the access of voters.
 950 C.M.R. § 53.03(18)(a); 950 C.M.R. § 54.04(22)(a).
 Such observers may keep notes including marked voting lists.
 The poll workers at the check in table must announce the names of the voters loud enough for the observers to hear.
 950 C.M.R. § 53.04(4); 950 C.M.R. § 54.04(5).